ELD Electronic Log Device for Successful Trucking Operations in Canada

 • Stable Bluetooth connection.
 The pairing of the hardware and the app works seamlessly to achieve accurate data transfer via Bluetooth at any point during the drive.

-• IFTA calculations.
+• IFTA mileage calculations.
 Automate IFTA calculations to prevent human error in tax reporting and reduce audit risk.

 • Real-time GPS.
 Fleet visibility helps optimize load management, and operations are more efficient with the real-time GPS tool.